Major (manga): Supporting

 Mayumura is a disciplined pitcher with a calm yet competitive demeanor.
 His pre-game music ritual, mistaken for focus, actually manages anxiety.
 Featuring a fastball matching Gorō's speed and Shigeno's gyroball mastery, he aims to dominate NPB before moving to MLB.
 He debuts with the Yokohama Blue Oceans, later becoming the Texas Raiders' ace and forming a strong battery with catcher Jeff Keene.

 Media

 Manga

 Written and illustrated by Takuya Mitsuda, Major was serialized in Shogakukan's shōnen manga anthology Weekly Shōnen Sunday from August 3, 1994, to July 7, 2010.
-Shogakukan collected its 747 individual chapters into seventy-eight tankōbon volumes, released between January 13, 1995, and December 17, 2010.
+Shogakukan collected its 747 individual chapters in 78 tankōbon volumes, released from January 13, 1995, to December 17, 2010.

 A sequel to the series, Major 2nd, started in Weekly Shōnen Sunday on March 11, 2015.

 Anime

 Major has been adapted into an anime television series by Studio Hibari and later by SynergySP, titled Major (メジャー, Mejā).
 (Note: Using katakana instead of the manga's English characters) The series was broadcast on NHK E for 154 episodes divided in six seasons from November 13, 2004, to September 25, 2010.
 An animated film telling the story between the first and second seasons of the anime was released on December 13, 2008.
 Two OVAs were released on December 16, 2011, and January 18, 2012.
 The OVAs adapted the World Series chapter, which was skipped in the TV series.